 So now you have an idea how old your dog is in dog years, you may be wondering how old is my dog in human years?
 How long is a dog year anyway?
 I found it interesting that the common theory of 1 human year equals 7 dog years is actually not true!
 Really, I believed this my entire life until today!

 It turns out that a one-year-old dog is one in dog years but 15 in human years.
 Wow, that’s some quick maturing.
 This goes for all sizes of dogs.
 But after about 5 years old, the conversion changes based on the size of your dog.
-Below is a great chart to show how old your dog is human years:
+Below is a great dog years converter chart to show how old your dog is human years:

 P.S.
 If you haven’t downloaded our free Dog Health Record printable yet do it NOW!